iNem0o/PicORM/README.md

 ## find() and findOne()
 Every subclass of ``Entity`` inherit of static methods ``find()`` and ``findOne()``.<br>
-Theses methods are used to create models from database rows.
+Theses methods are used to hydrate models from database rows.

 ```php
 /**